-The primary mirror is kept clean by regular (every week or two) cleaning with high-pressure CO2, and individual segments are normally taken out for washing and re-coating in a cycle of nominally about 12 months.
+The primary mirror is kept clean by regular (every week or two) cleaning with high-pressure $CO_2$ , and individual segments are normally taken out for washing and re-coating in a cycle of nominally about 12 months.
 This has been standard practice since 2012.
 Throughput of the telescope is routinely monitored using SALTICAM (since there are no significant optics in this instrument, these values can be thought of as an approximation of the telescope throughput) by measuring standard stars with the primary mirror in "burst mode" where each segment forms an independent image of the star.
-The top panel in Fig. 4.2 shows the yearly measurements, corrected for the estimated total efficiency of the instrument (filters, CCD, foreoptics) and the atmosphere.
+Figure 4.2 shows the yearly measurements, corrected for the estimated total efficiency of the instrument (filters, CCD, foreoptics) and the atmosphere.
 Only the 7-10 best quality mirror segments are used to derive these numbers, while the values implemented in the Simulator are taken to be 15-20% worse to describe a typical track across mirror segments that are in different stages of cleanliness.

 For comparison, the nominal expected curve (solid black line) as well as the system specification are shown as well (dashed black line).
 The effect of not cleaning the primary regularly is illustrated by the historical 2007-2008 throughput values of the mirror which dropped significantly with time (see orange and grey lines).
 The values for 2012 - 2014 (see dark green dashed line) are an average.
 In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned (see pink dashed line), and in August 2016 the Spherical Aberration Corrector (SAC) was partially cleaned (see purple dashed line).
-The currently measured telescope throughput numbers are shown as the light brown circles.
-We are closer to the expected throughput in the red part of the spectrum than we are at blue and intermediate wavelengths.
-We suspect an aging SAC is the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.